Jenelle Evans And David Eason Argue Over Nathan Griffith Seeing Kaiser

 Jenelle Evans and David Eason seemingly have a good relationship.
-As far as boyfriends go, he seems to be the only one that hasn’t argued with her constantly or landed her in trouble with the law.
-Evans and Eason have been raising her son, Kaiser together with very minimal help from his biological father, Nathan Griffith.
+As far as boyfriends go, he seems to be the only one who hasn’t argued with her constantly or landed her in trouble with the law.
+Evans and Eason have been raising her son, Kaiser, together with very minimal help from his biological father, Nathan Griffith.
 In the upcoming Teen Mom 2 episode, fans will get to see how Eason confronts Evans about letting her ex-boyfriend walk all over her when it comes to their son.

 Fans have commented about how well Jenelle Evans and David Eason get along.
 Teen Mom 2 usually catches drama with the young mom and the men she chooses to be involved with.
-Nathan Griffith was a wild rollercoaster and there were several verbal sparring matches caught on camera.
+Nathan Griffith was a wild rollercoaster, and there were several verbal sparring matches caught on camera.
 According to Radar Online, Jenelle Evans gets into a little spat with David Eason regarding Kaiser.
 He becomes upset with her when she talks to him about letting Nathan Griffith take the toddler for visitation.
-Eason believes that Evans allows Nathan to walk all over her and it causes her stress.
+Eason believes that Evans allows Nathan to walk all over her, and it causes her stress.
 In a surprising twist, she explains that she has to communicate with him for their son and tells Eason he can’t be mad.

 Found our own Winter Wonderland ????☀️